Hemapriya26/ML--Weather-Prediction/README.md

 ## Program:
 ```
-/*
 Program to implement the Random Forest Algorithm to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data.
-Developed by:
-RegisterNumber:

-/*
-Program to implement the Random Forest Algorithm to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data.
-Developed by: JUHI JAHAN T S
+Developed by: Hemapriya
-RegisterNumber:  212225100020
+RegisterNumber: 212225040126

 import pandas as pd
 import numpy as np